Home / Family and children / Newly diagnosed adults

 Make sure you speak with your physician or care team prior to beginning a new diet or exercise program.
 While living with diabetes means making some changes, you can manage your condition and continue living the life you want.

-1. Incidence of Newly Diagnosed Diabetes.
-The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/data/statistics-report/newly-diagnosed-diabetes.html.
-Accessed 23SEP2021
+1. Just Diagnosed With Type 1 Diabetes.
+The Centers for Disease Control and Prevention Page. https://www.cdc.gov/diabetes/signs-symptoms/just-diagnosed-type-1.html.
+Accessed 24JUN2024

 3. Newly Diagnosed.
 The American Diabetes Association Page. https://www.diabetes.org/diabetes/newly-diagnosed.
 Accessed 24SEP2021